banner svg (1)

 • Parental agreement:

-• By enrolling your child in [Center Name], you acknowledge that you have read, understood, and agree to comply with the payment policy.
+• By enrolling your child in [Program Name], you acknowledge that you have read, understood, and agree to comply with the payment policy.

 We believe clear communication is vital for maintaining a strong partnership with families.
 If you have any questions or require further clarification, do not hesitate to reach out to us.
 We value your trust and support as we strive to create a caring and stimulating environment for your child.

-An effective daycare payment policy will allow you to continue to operate your business and provide high-quality care to the children and families in your community.
+A detailed, transparent daycare payment policy gives families confidence and helps you run a financially sustainable business.
 A thorough policy will go beyond simply outlining payment terms and fees and will incorporate your accepted payment methods, fee structure, consequences for late payments, and any discount opportunities.
-With a well-crafted payment policy, you can focus on what you do best—providing a nurturing and enriching environment for children to thrive in.

 Brightwheel is the complete solution for early education providers, enabling you to streamline your center’s operations and build a stand-out reputation.
 Brightwheel connects the most critical aspects of running your center—including sign in and out, parent communications, tuition billing, and licensing and compliance—in one easy-to-use tool, along with providing best-in-class customer support and coaching.
 Brightwheel is trusted by thousands of early education centers and millions of parents.
 Learn more at mybrightwheel.com.